ripienaar/free-for-dev/README.md

   * [Contentful](https://www.contentful.com/) — Headless CMS.
 Content management and delivery APIs in the cloud.
 Comes with one free Community space that includes 5 users, 25K records, 48 Content Types, 2 locales.
   * [Cosmic](https://www.cosmicjs.com/) — Headless CMS and API toolkit.
 Free personal plans for developers.
   * [Crystallize](https://crystallize.com) — Headless PIM with ecommerce support.
 Built-in GraphQL API.
 Free version includes unlimited users, 1000 catalogue items, 5 GB/month bandwidth and 25k/month API calls.
+  * [Directus](https://directus.io) — Headless CMS.
+A completely free and open-source platform for managing assets and database content on-prem or in the Cloud.
+No limitations or paywalls.
   * [Forestry.io/](https://forestry.io/) — Headless CMS.
 Give your editors the power of Git.
 Create and edit Markdown-based content with ease.
 Comes with three free sites that includes 3 editors, Instant Previews.
 Integrates with blogs hosted on Netlify/GitHubpages/ elsewhere
   * [kontent.ai](https://www.kontent.ai) - A Content-as-a-Service platform that gives you all the headless CMS benefits while empowering marketers at the same time.
 Developer plan provides 2 users with unlimited projects with 2 environments for each, 500 content items, 2 languages with Delivery and Management API, and Custom elements support.
 Larger plans available to meet your needs.
   * [Prismic](https://www.prismic.io/) — Headless CMS.
 Content management interface with fully hosted and scalable API.
 The Community Plan provides 1 user with unlimited API calls, documents, custom types, assets, and locales.
 Everything that you need for your next project.
 Bigger free plans available for Open Content/Open Source projects.